Contact Us

 Initiative 7 - Expand Affordable Housing Community Improvement Plan (CIP) |

 Affordable housing will be incentivized City-wide through a variety of financial tools and policies.
+Some key initiatives are:

 |